YuriODev/python-st-ignatius-03-iterations-and-loops/examples/README.md

 ```
 </details>

-## Problem 13: Sum of Integers Calculation
+## Example 13: Sum of Integers Calculation

 **Problem:** Given `n` integers.
 Each number is entered on a separate line.
 Calculate the sum of the numbers.